One Hand Can’t Clap: EU-Caribbean Relations, the Samoa Agreement and the Global Gateway

 - Events

-The Shridath Ramphal Centre will host a featured hybrid presentation by Professor Maurizio Carbone, Professor of International Relations & Development and Jean Monnet Professor of EU External Policies at the University of Glasgow, on Friday, May 22, 2026.
+On Friday, May 22, 2026, the Shridath Ramphal Centre hosted a featured hybrid presentation titled “One Hand Can’t Clap: EU-Caribbean Relations, the Samoa Agreement and the Global Gateway” by Professor Maurizio Carbone, Professor of International Relations & Development and Jean Monnet Professor of EU External Policies at the University of Glasgow.

-The session will explore the evolving relationship between the European Union and the Caribbean amid growing geopolitical competition and global insecurity.
-Professor Carbone will examine how the Samoa Agreement is strengthening political dialogue and cooperation on governance, climate action, and sustainable development, while the Global Gateway Initiative is driving investment and connectivity to support the Caribbean’s green and digital transitions.
+Professor Carbone’s presentation examined the evolving EU-Caribbean relationship amid growing geopolitical competition and global insecurity, arguing that the partnership is increasingly anchored in shared values.
+He explored the role of the Samoa Agreement in strengthening political dialogue and fostering cooperation on governance, climate action, and sustainable development, while also analysing the Global Gateway Initiative’s focus on investment and connectivity to support the Caribbean’s green and digital transitions.